learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 The Developer tools that browsers provide you are super powerful and are a really good way to edit HTML and CSS and see immediately how those changes are rendered in the browser.
 We're going to be using the Chrome browser.

-For this lab, please open the twitter account of your favorite celebrity in Chrome.
+For this lab, please open the Twitter account of your favorite celebrity in Chrome.
 If you don't know their Twitter handle, a quick google search should find it down for you.

 Once the page is open, right click on the body of their very first tweet.
 You should get a list of options.
 We want to click on the one that says `Inspect Element`.
 This is going to bring up a window at the bottom of the page that contains all of the HTML that make of that Twitter page.